Saturation of Zeldovich Stretch-Twist-Fold Map Dynamos: Saturation of STF map dynamos

 As the magnetic field strength increases, the effect of the Lorentz force would be to make it more difficult to amplify the field by stretching.
 Therefore, another way to achieve saturation in the maps would be to decrease the field amplification factor $\propto 1/\alpha$ as a function of $B_{rms}$.
 We model this effect by multiplying $\alpha$, $\beta$ in Eq.~\ref{eq.3} for the 2-strip map and $\alpha$, $\beta$, $\gamma$, $\delta$ in Eq.~\ref{eq.6} for the 4-strip map by $(1 +B_{rms}^2)$.
 For example we adopt

 where $\alpha_0$ is the initial value of $\alpha$.
-Note that we still leave the mapping of $(x_n,y_n) \to (x_{n+1},y_{n+1})$ described by Eqs.~\ref{eq.1}, \ref{eq.2}, \ref{eq.4} and \ref{eq.5} as before, described by the initial $\alpha_0$, $\beta_0$, $\gamma_0$ and $\delta_0$.
-Thus the unit square in the $x-y$ plane is still mapped to the unit square, but the amplification by stretching becomes progressively inefficient as $B_{rms}$ grows. \footnote{Note that as one reduces stretching by a factor $f_0=1/(1 + B_{rms}^2)$ and applies the STF map to a flux tube, its final radius $R$ would decrease by $f_0$ while its cross sectional area $A$ would increase by $1/f_0$.
+Note that to begin with we still leave the mapping of $(x_n,y_n) \to (x_{n+1},y_{n+1})$ described by Eqs.~\ref{eq.1}, \ref{eq.2}, \ref{eq.4} and \ref{eq.5} as before, described by the initial $\alpha_0$, $\beta_0$, $\gamma_0$ and $\delta_0$.
+Thus the unit square in the $x-y$ plane is still mapped to the unit square, but the amplification by stretching becomes progressively inefficient as $B_{rms}$ grows.

+Note that as one reduces stretching by a factor $f_0=1/(1 + B_{rms}^2)$ and applies the STF map to a flux tube, its final radius $R$ would decrease by $f_0$ while its cross sectional area $A$ would increase by $1/f_0$.
 In principle the physical dimensions of the unit square that we use to represent the flux tube would then change accordingly and it will become a rectangle with its y-dimension (analogous to the length of the flux tube) reduced by $f_0$ and $x$ dimension (analogous to the cross sectional area of the flux tube) increased by $1/f_0$.
 However, we are thinking of the unit square used in the map as representing the normalised flux tube radius and the normalised cross-sectional area.
-It is in this sense that the unit square is mapped onto itself, even though the degree of stretching is reducing with the growth of the field.} We also now do not change the value of $\Rm$ during the diffusive step.
+It is in this sense that the unit square is mapped onto itself, even though the degree of stretching is reducing with the growth of the field.
+We also now do not change the value of $\Rm$ during the diffusive step.

-The result of the such reduced stretching for the 2-strip map is shown in left and right panels of Fig.~\ref{fig.14} for $\Rm = 1000$ and $\Rm = 10^4$ respectively.
-The corresponding $B_{rms}$ whose evolution is shown in Fig.~\ref{fig.17} as cases (d) and (e), saturates after about 10 iterations.